 The Company's computer and communications hardware and software systems are vulnerable to damage and interruption.
 The Company's ability to manage its operations successfully is critical to its success and largely depends upon the efficient and uninterrupted operation of its computer and communications hardware and software systems, some of which are managed by third-party vendors.
 The Company's primary computer systems and operations are vulnerable to damage or interruption from power outages, computer and telecommunications failures, computer viruses, security breaches, catastrophic events and errors in usage by the Company's employees and those of the Company's vendors.
 In particular, the Company's employees or vendors may have access or exposure to personally identifiable or otherwise confidential information and customer data and systems, the misuse of which could result in legal liability.
 Cyber-attacks, including attacks motivated by grievances against the business services industry in general or against the Company in particular, may disable or damage its systems.
-It is possible that the Company's security controls or those of its third-party vendors over personal and other data and other data and other practices it follows may not prevent the improper access to or disclosure of personally identifiable or otherwise confidential information.
+It is possible that the Company's security controls or those of its third-party vendors over personal and other data and other practices it follows may not prevent the improper access to or disclosure of personally identifiable or otherwise confidential information.
 Such disclosure or damage to the Company's systems could harm its reputation and subject it to government sanctions and liability under its contracts and laws that protect personal data and confidential information, resulting in increased costs or loss of revenue.
 The potential risk of security breaches and cyber-attacks may increase as the Company introduces new service offerings.
+It is also possible that certain jurisdictions may enact laws or regulations in respect of control of personal information that could increase the Company's costs or otherwise adversely impact its operations.